-- Earn a minimum of 120 semester hours of credit, including satisfactory completion of all course requirements of the College of Arts & Sciences. - Complete at least 30 credit hours of instruction at Regent University for the bachelor's degree, including General Education (GENE) 100 "The Making of the Christian Mind" and General Education (GENE) 402 "The Making of a Christian Leader." - Meet all general education requirements as listed in the general education section of this catalog. - Meet all requirements for an academic major as specified in this catalog. - Complete 50% of major core requirements at Regent. - Earn a minimum cumulative GPA of C (2.00, with A = 4.00) in all coursework attempted and in the major overall, and a minimum of C- (1.67) in each course that will be applied to the major.
-Students graduating with a major in Interdisciplinary Studies must earn a minimum GPA of 2.5 in all general education courses and a minimum GPA of 2.0 in each course applied to the major, in all coursework attempted, and in the major overall.
-Students majoring in Animation, Business, and Theatre must also earn a C, or 2.0, in all courses in the major. - Complete all required examinations and surveys related to the university's learning assessment program. - Pay all university financial obligations.
+- Earn a minimum of 120 semester hours of credit, including satisfactory completion of all course requirements of the College of Arts & Sciences. - Complete at least thirty (30) credit hours of instruction at Regent University for the bachelor's degree, including General Education (GENE) 100 "The Making of the Christian Mind" and General Education (GENE) 402 "The Making of a Christian Leader." - Meet all general education requirements as listed in the general education section of this catalog. - Meet all requirements for an academic major as specified in this catalog. - Complete 50% of major core requirements at Regent; 70% for students in the Bachelor of Applied Science program (Per SACSCOC approval). - Earn a minimum cumulative GPA of C (2.00, with A = 4.00) in all coursework attempted and in the major overall, and a minimum of C- (1.67) in each course that will be applied to the major.
+Students graduating with a major in Interdisciplinary Studies must earn a minimum GPA of 2.50 in all general education courses and a minimum GPA of 2.00 in each course applied to the major, in all coursework attempted, and in the major overall.
+Students majoring in Accounting, Animation, Business, and Theatre must also earn a C, or 2.00, in all courses in the major. - Complete all required examinations and surveys related to the university's learning assessment program. - Pay all university financial obligations.